Efficient Characterization of Coherent and Correlated Low-Degree Noise in Layers of Gates: Tomography protocol

 which is constant in system size.
-If instead we wish to estimate the $\ell_2$-distance of the channel resulting from the estimated $\chi_{\balpha\bbeta}$ and the actual noise component $\map{E}$ we need:
+If instead we wish to estimate the $\ell_2$-distance of the channel resulting from the estimated $\chi_{\balpha\bbeta}$ and the actual noise component $\map{E}$ we need

-which is now polynomial in system size.
-We refer to Appendix~\ref{sample_complexity} for a complete proof of these statements. \\ It is interesting to note that throughout the derivation of the tomography protocol we never used the property of trace preservation of the channel.
-To get the bounds on the variance it is enough to assume that the process is trace non-increasing.
-For this, our protocol can be readily be applied to trace-non increasing channels that represent, for instance, the physical process of leaking~\cite{wood2018leakage}. \\ From now on when talking about $\vg$ we will mean the function resulting from the minimization procedure: $\vg^{\mathrm{min}}$.
+which is now logarithmic in system size.
+Finally the scaling for the reconstruction in diamond distance is

+. \\ It is interesting to note that, to obtain the bounds on the variance, it is sufficient to assume that the process is trace nonincreasing (as shown in Lemma~\ref{trace_noninc}).
+Consequently, our protocol can be readily applied to trace-nonincreasing channels, which describe, for instance, physical processes such as leakage~\cite{wood2018leakage}. \\ From now on when talking about $\vg$ we will mean the function resulting from the minimization procedure: $\vg^{\mathrm{min}}$.